 If the Measurement Time Occasion IE is included in the MEASUREMENT REQUEST message, the NG-RAN node may take it into account as the number of SRS measurement time occasions for a measurement instance.

 If the Time Window Information Measurement List IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, measure the UL SRS resources from the UE within the indicated time window(s).

+If the Data Sampling Parameters IE is included in the TRP Measurement Quantities IE in the MEASUREMENT REQUEST message, the NG-RAN node may take it into account when configuring sample-based measurement.
+[FFS]

+If the AI/ML measurement IE is included in the TRP Measurement Result IE in the MEASUREMENT RESPONSE message, the LMF shall, if supported, consider that the associated measurement has been derived using AI/ML inference.